Ryan Day: 2024 season

-The 2024 Ohio State Buckeyes began their season ranked #2 in the AP Poll, and proved it, coming out with a fiery 5–0 start, featuring wins over Akron (52–6), Western Michigan (56–0), Marshall (49–14), Michigan State (38–7), and Iowa (35–7).
+The 2024 Ohio State Buckeyes began their season ranked #2 in the AP Poll, coming out with a fiery 5–0 start, featuring wins over Akron (52–6), Western Michigan (56–0), Marshall (49–14), Michigan State (38–7), and Iowa (35–7).
 This set up a highly anticipated #2 vs. #3 matchup against Oregon in Eugene.
-A back and forth game, the Buckeyes would end up falling to the Ducks 32–31, marking Day's second regular season loss to a team besides Michigan, the first also being the Ducks in 2021.
-After the game, there was much question about Day's ability to win big games.
-After the game, Day was 2–6 against teams that were ranked in the Top 5.
+A back-and-forth game, the Buckeyes fell to the Ducks 32–31, marking Day's second regular season loss to a team besides Michigan, the first also being the Ducks in 2021.
+After the game, there was much question about Day's ability to win big games; Day was 2–6 against teams that were ranked in the Top 5.

-After the game, the team entered their bye week, and returned with five straight wins.
+The team entered their bye week and returned with five straight wins.
 After a close win against Nebraska at home, they beat #3 Penn State, and won against #5 Indiana leading into the Michigan game.
 The Buckeyes entered the Michigan game ranked #2 for the fourth straight year, and as 23.5 point favorites, the largest in history.
 However, the Buckeyes were defeated 13–10.
 It was Day's first loss to an unranked team.
-The loss would move the Buckeyes down to #6 in the CFB poll.
+The loss moved the Buckeyes down to #6 in the CFB poll.
+Day hired security to protect his family due to death threats.
 With the newly implemented expanded playoff, they were set to battle Tennessee as the eight-seed at home in the first round.

-Day and the Buckeyes came out with a vengeance in the Playoff.
-Although there was much talk about Tennessee and their fans taking over Ohio Stadium, Day and the Buckeyes quickly put that to rest with touchdowns on the first three drives en route to a 42–17 victory, setting up a rematch against one-seed Oregon in the historic Rose Bowl.
-The highly anticipated matchup was not the battle many thought it would be, as the Buckeyes once again came out swinging, holding a 34–0 lead before a last-second touchdown before the half made it 34–8 going into halftime.
-The Buckeyes would continue to cruise and win 41–21.
+In the first round of the playoff, the Buckeyes scored touchdowns on their first three drives en route to a 42–17 victory, setting up a rematch against one-seed Oregon in the historic Rose Bowl.
+The Buckeyes held a 34–0 lead before a late Oregon touchdown made it 34–8 going into halftime.
+Ohio State went on to win 41–21.
 They would then face five-seed Texas in the Cotton Bowl Classic, where they won 28–14.
-The Buckeyes would play Notre Dame in the 2025 College Football Playoff National Championship which they won 34–23, giving Day his first-ever national championship as a head coach.
+The Buckeyes would play Notre Dame in the 2025 College Football Playoff National Championship which they won 34–23, giving Day his first national championship as a head coach.